Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	9. Conversion:  Since the technologies that make this safe are Panarchic, I think it would make benevolently-motivated Commonwealth citizens more sympathetic to the Panarchy, acting as a weak converter between the two factions.
 	10. Categorization:  As a highly extremophilic technology that dramatically increases the real estate available to civilization, I think this would increase diversity as well.
 	11. Bureaucratic waste analysis:  Discomfiting to think about.
 The proponents of the tech are likely to be very peaceful, well-intended people with a tremendous dedication to their engineering.
 Despite that, I don't think this is a failsafe technology...
 Every so often, an entire city might be lost to landmasses caving in.
 These extreme conditions make for dangerous work environments, too.
 I think that deep core taps make planets bleed talent in deep, dark places where there's no way out.
 The only thing keeping this from flattening to 1/5 utopianism is that it takes a while for the hazard to set in.
-	12. Utopia rating:  2/5
+	12. Liberation rating:  3/5
-	13. Public protection rating:  2/5, +1 per upkeep-reducer technology
+	13. Protection rating:  2/5, +1 per upkeep-reducer technology
-	14. Technological smoothness:  2/5
+	14. Technological smoothness:  3/5
 	15. Technological extremophilia:  5/5
+	16. Stress/Boredom rating:  4 (Stressful)
+	17. Me-points:  1/3
-	16. Kind of person most protected:  Sensor technicians
+	18. Kind of person most protected:  Sensor technicians
-	17. Special categories:  Diversifying, Nightmare
+	19. Special categories:  Diversifying, Nightmare
-	18. Conversion potential:  Unknown
+	20. Conversion potential:  Unknown
 43. Orbital Surveyor
 	1. Challenge cured: Invasive Organisms
 	2. Challenge cure interpretation:  The orbital surveyors look like they have the largest ecologist contingent.
 This technology brings in the ecologists who can deal with invasive organizations.